 TERRY Scariot - Board Member

 Board Member and Officer of USA Cares, Board Member of Western Kentucky University Clinical Education Complex/Autism Center, and an Advisor to The Mission Continues, Smoky Mountain Service Dogs, and The Center for Courageous Kids.
-From 2001 to 2011, Terry held the position of Chief Executive Officer for Pan Oston, a manufacturer and marketer of retain fixtures.
+From 2001 to 2011, Terry (Cohort 017) held the position of Chief Executive Officer for Pan Oston, a manufacturer and marketer of retain fixtures.
 He held positions of increasing responsibility in executive management from 1972 to 2000 at several diverse companies in the chemical, automotive, energy, capital equipment, and consumer hardware product markets.
 Terry was awarded a Bachelor of Science Degree in Finance from the University of Missouri in 1970 and a Master's in Business from the University of Missouri in 1972, graduating summa cum laude and number one in his class.

 staff and shepherds

-Adam K. - Shepherd
+Billy Otter - Shepherd